Vivian Howard

 Vivian Howard is an American chef, restaurateur, author and television host.
-From 2013 to 2018, Howard hosted the PBS television series A Chef's Life focusing on the ingredients and cooking traditions of eastern North Carolina — using the backdrop of the Chef & the Farmer restaurant in Kinston, North Carolina, which Howard co-owns with her husband and business partner, artist Ben Knight.
+From 2013 to 2018, Howard hosted the PBS television series A Chef's Life focusing on the ingredients and cooking traditions of eastern North Carolina — using the backdrop of the Chef & the Farmer restaurant in Kinston, North Carolina, which Howard co-owned with her then-husband and business partner, Ben Knight.

 In 2014, Howard was the first woman since Julia Child to win a Peabody Award for a cooking program.
-In 2017, she authored the cookbook-memoir Deep Run Roots.
+In 2017, she authored the cookbook-memoir Deep Run Roots, and in 2020 This Will Make It Taste Good: A New Path to Simple Cooking.

+In 2023, Howard wrote an opinion piece for the New York Times, outlining the foundational problems with the current restaurant business model, many that contributed directly to the post-pandemic temporary closure of The Chef and the Farmer — which she reopened in a re-envisioned format as a story-telling tasting menu seating.

 Background

 Howard grew up in Deep Run, North Carolina, a small community near the town of Kinston.
 Her parents, John and Scarlett Howard, were farmers who raised hogs and grew tobacco, cotton, soybeans, wheat, and corn.
 Her father owns J.C.
-Howard Farms, Inc., a pork production company with 27,000 pigs, and owns 5,000 acres of row crop farmland, 5,000 acres in forestland, a timber production company, and fourteen John Deere dealerships.
+Howard Farms, Inc., a pork production company with 27,000 pigs, and owns 5,000 acres of farmland, 5,000 acres in forestland, a timber production company, and fourteen John Deere dealerships.
 Howard's grandfather and great-grandfather were also tobacco farmers in Lenoir County.

-At age 14, Howard attended an all-female Moravian boarding school, Salem Academy, in Winston-Salem, North Carolina, where she was classmates with Adrian H. Wood.
+At age 14, Howard attended Salem Academy, an all-girls boarding school in Winston-Salem, North Carolina, where she was classmates with Adrian H. Wood.
 She then spent two years at Virginia Episcopal School, a boarding school in Lynchburg, Virginia.
 In 2001, she earned her BA in English Language from North Carolina State University.
 During her time at NCSU, she studied abroad for a semester in Argentina, as part of a culinary-themed program.
 After graduating, Howard moved to New York City and began working in advertising for Grey Worldwide.
 She quit after 18 months and started working as a waitress at Voyage restaurant.
 Scott Barton, the restaurant's executive chef, became her early mentor.